jladdjr/anki-decks/readme.md

 ## Plover

-* Currently just includes a deck for studying the top 1000 words in Project Gutenberg by frequency.
+* Currently includes decks for studying the top 2000 words in Project Gutenberg by frequency.

 ## Card Design